httpwg/http-extensions/draft-thomson-http-encryption.md

    cek_info = "Content-Encoding: aesgcm128" || 0x00 || context
 ~~~

+Unless otherwise specified, the context is a zero length octet sequence.
+Specifications that use this content encoding MAY specify the use of an expanded
+context to cover additional inputs in the key derivation.

 AEAD_AES_128_GCM requires a 16 octet (128 bit) content encryption key, so the
 length (L) parameter to HKDF is 16.
 The second step of HKDF can
 therefore be simplified to the first 16 octets of a single HMAC: